 On the flip-side, progestin-only pills (a.k.a. the mini-pill) are an option for women with these risk factors who want to use the pill.
 Progestin-only pills don't contain any estrogen.

 A note for smokers

 Smoking tobacco isn’t a medical condition of its own, but continued smoking does cause all kinds of medical conditions like emphysema, lung cancer, and throat cancer.
 It can also have an impact on which types of birth control are safe to use.
 Women under 35 who smoke and have no other medical conditions can usually use the pill with reasonable safety, but should definitely talk to their doctor about alternative methods.
-Women over 35 who smoke more than 15 cigarettes a day should steer clear of the pill, ring, or patch.
+Women over 35 who smoke more than 15 cigarettes a day should steer clear of the combination pill, the ring, or the patch.

 I have one of these conditions—what should I do?

 - Talk to your health care provider about what birth control method is best for you.
 When you go to your appointment, make sure you complete the form about your and your family’s medical history carefully and accurately.
 Make a list of your questions beforehand and go over them with your provider.

 - Take care of your medical conditions.
 Some conditions can be treated, making it safer to use methods with estrogen.
 For example, high blood pressure can usually be treated with diet, exercise, or blood pressure medication.

 - Consider genetic testing.
 Some types of genetic testing can reveal a predisposition for blood clots or stroke (though it’s not clear if a genetic test that shows this predisposition actually predicts that the condition will develop).
 There are five genetic mutations that are known to increase the risk for blood clots: factor V Leiden, increased prothrombin, decreased antithombin, protein C, or protein S. You can get some types of genetic tests from independent companies, although it’s best to interpret the results with a health care provider.